-In earthquake engineering, among others, peak values of displacement (PGD), velocity (PGV) and acceleration (PGA), design ground acceleration (DGA) and Arias intensity (I_A) are often used.
-For all these quantities (generally indicated with X in eq.
-(1)) it is possible to calculate the ratio, XR, between the values computed in the laterally varying medium, X{2D} , and these computed in the bedrock model X{1D} :
+In earthquake engineering, values of peak ground displacement (PGD), velocity (PGV) and acceleration (PGA), design ground acceleration (DGA) and Arias intensity ( $I_A$ ) are often used among others.
+For all these quantities (generally indicated with X in Eq.
+(1)) it is possible to calculate the ratio, XR, between the values computed in the laterally varying medium, $X{2D}$ , and these computed in the bedrock model $X{1D}$ :